 What is the cause of this Boot Manager is Missing error?

 In General, the error boot manager is missing from your computer will appear on your Windows starting screen with a black display in the background.

 The error sometimes occurs as soon as you turn on your Windows computer and it starts up automatically but can’t find its file location in the boot process.

 Many things can cause this problem, such as RAM, CPU or other hardware components are not working properly and causing the bootloader to fail at startup.

-Also, boot manager errors can be caused by viruses and corrupted files in the Windows installation software while you were updating it or if the hard drive is suffering from a power flour.
+Also, boot manager errors can be caused by viruses and corrupted files in the Windows installation software while you were updating it or if the hard drive is suffering from power failure.

 How to solve the boot manager is missing error?

 Down below we have provided some of the common issues that you can check on your computer to fix the Boot manager is missing problem easily, right from your home without any technical knowledge.

 Just follow the steps and if a solution doesn’t work move to the next fix until your black screen of boot manager is missing is gone from your windows operating system.

 Fix 1: Hard Restart Your PC

-Sometimes hard resetting UPC can fix your boot manager problem by skipping the booting process so try this method firsthand before anything on the list and it may coincidently work for you.
+Sometimes hard resetting CPU can fix your boot manager problem by skipping the booting process so try this method firsthand before anything on the list and it may coincidently work for you.